-I’m not sure what I think, but having a tamper like this would certainly make it a lot easier to evaluate how hard you am tamping and if that is causing variance.
-Even if you don’t think varying your tamp pressure is important, the Smart-Tamp could be a nice training tool to help your baristas make sure they are getting up to 30lbs of pressure.
-The Smart-Tamp is MG Coffee Tools’ first product, but they plan to develop more accessories focused on making the life of a barista easier.
+I'm not sure what I think, but having a tamper like this would certainly make it a lot easier to evaluate how hard you am tamping and if that is causing variance.
+Even if you don't think to vary your tamp pressure is important, the Smart-Tamp could be a nice training tool to help your baristas make sure they are getting up to 30lbs of pressure.
+The Smart-Tamp is MG Coffee Tools' first product, but they plan to develop more accessories focused on making the life of a barista easier.

 La Marzocco Volcano Swift Grinder

-The release is still a ways out, and the cat isn’t quite out of the bag on this one yet, but there is in fact a fully functional grinder on the floor.
+The release is still a way out, and the cat isn't quite out of the bag on this one yet, but there is in fact a fully functional grinder on the floor.
 This grinder pairs an updated Swift dosing mechanism with a Volcano grinding platform.
-As I mentioned in my series on barista health, I’m absurdly excited by the potential this grinder has to take a lot of the physical strain out of coffee making, how much easier it could make consistency, not to mention how much cleaner it’ll keep the bar.
+As I mentioned in my series on barista health, I'm absurdly excited by the potential this grinder has to take a lot of the physical strain out of coffee making, how much easier it could make consistency, not to mention how much cleaner it'll keep the bar.

 Of course, the real question is how good is it at making coffee?
 Well, watching it in action it seemed to live up to the claim of +/- 0.125 gram dose accuracy, and the shots I watched pulled off it (on a spouted portafilter) seemed to extract evenly and were quite tasty.
-I encourage you to go make your own judgement at the LM booth, and we will certainly be staying on top of this story as it develops.
+I encourage you to go make your own judgment at the LM booth, and we will certainly be staying on top of this story as it develops.